OAXFoundation/OpenANXToken/SecurityAudit.md

     // ------------------------------------------------------------------------
     function proxyPayment(address participant) payable {
-        // No contributions after the crowdsale is finalised require(!finalised);
+        // No contributions after the crowdsale is finalised
+        // BK Ok - This will prevent contribution of ethers outside the crowdsale period require(!finalised);

         // No contributions before the start of the crowdsale